-As discussed in the Water Body Records Review Report (Hatch Ltd., 2012a) and Water Body Site Investigations Report (Hatch Ltd., 2012b), some components of the Project will be located within 30 to 120 m of the watercourses.
+As discussed in the Water Body Records Review Report (Hatch Ltd., 2012a) and Water Body Site Investigations Report (Hatch Ltd., 2012b), some components of the Project will be located within 30 to 120 m of Munroe Creek, the unnamed tributary of Munroe Creek and Watercourse A. The connection line and access road to the adjoining facility will both cross Munroe Creek.
 The proposed overhead distribution line will cross or come within 120 of up to 38 waterbodies, depending on the route selected.

-This EIS has been prepared to identify potential negative effects that all phases of the Project may have on these waterbodies and lands within 30 m of the average annual high water mark.
+This EIS has been prepared to identify potential negative effects that all phases of the Project may have on this water body and lands within 30 m of the average annual high water mark.
 Potential negative effects are associated with

-- alterations in surface water runoff due to - changes in topography associated with land grading and ditching - soil compaction during construction - changes in vegetation structure and density - increase in impervious and less pervious surfaces - alterations in surface water quality due to - erosion and sediment from Project site - dust generation during construction - accidental spills during construction, operations and decommissioning - use of concrete during construction - alterations in groundwater levels and quality due to
+- alterations in surface water runoff due to - changes in topography associated with land grading and ditching - soil compaction during construction - changes in vegetation structure and density - increase in impervious and less pervious surfaces - alterations in surface water quality due to - erosion and sediment from Project site - dust generation during construction - accidental spills during construction, operations and decommissioning - use of concrete during construction

-- project excavations below groundwater table during construction - accidental spills during construction, operations and decommissioning - adverse effects on aquatic biota and habitat due to - overhead distribution line crossing connection - indirect effects due to alterations in other environmental components and biophysical processes. - alterations in groundwater levels and quality due to - project excavations below the groundwater table during construction - accidental spills during construction, operations and decommissioning - adverse effects on aquatic biota and habitat due to - indirect effects due to alterations in other environmental components and biophysical processes.
+- alterations in groundwater levels and quality due to - project excavations below the groundwater table during construction - accidental spills during construction, operations and decommissioning - adverse effects on aquatic biota and habitat due to - Distribution line installation - Access road water crossing installation - indirect effects due to alterations in other environmental components and biophysical processes.